 While some benefits have dollar maximums, others have different kinds of maximums, such as a maximum number of visits or days of care that can be covered.
-We don't count allowable charges that apply to your individual in-network or non-network calendar year deductibles toward dollar benefit maximums.
-But if you receive services or supplies covered by a benefit that has any other kind of maximum, we do count the services or supplies that apply to either of your individual calendar year deductibles toward that maximum.
+We don't count allowable charges that apply to your individual calendar year deductible toward dollar benefit maximums.
+But if you receive services or supplies covered by a benefit that has any other kind of maximum, we do count the services or supplies that apply to your individual calendar year deductible toward that maximum.

-Please Note: Each calendar year deductible accrues toward its applicable out-of-pocket maximum, if any.
+Please Note: The calendar year deductible accrues toward the out-of-pocket maximum, if any.